drootz/projecklist/README.md

 - Implementing new locales -> *localization*
 - Additional content -> *question fields*
-- Saving progress function
+- Attachment options (ex.
+PDF, MSWord, etc.)

-- Any other content or layout improvements that could help users of this form.
+> Ensure to create and change the [reCaptcha](https://www.google.com/recaptcha) site key for your own usage.

-> Make sure to create and change the [reCaptcha](https://www.google.com/recaptcha) site key for your own usage.
+> Ensure to create a config.json in the root directory to link to your database.
+Configuration files in "_doc" directory

 ## Content and Dependencies